 A 120-hour TEFL certification course is your entrance ticket into teaching English as a foreign language abroad or online.
-Take an in-class or online training and earn your TEFL certification within four weeks.
-In this section, you’ll learn everything you need to know about TEFL training.

 Table of Contents

 - Recommended Providers of TEFL Certification and Training Courses

 - Our Top Picks About TEFL Certification

 - Frequently Asked Questions About TEFL Certification (and the Answers)

 - 2. What Do You Learn in a TEFL Course?